I was first introduced to Qi Gong when I was 10 years old, as a martial arts student.

 I had never heard that expression but it made perfect sense.
 What I had learned was what I could see and ‘read’ from my teachers.
 I had learned to imitate them all and had spent thousands of hours getting it ‘right’.
 We all have to go through that process.

-At some point, those of us who are committed to taking our practice as deep as possible need to practice from the inside out.
+At some point, those of us who are committed to taking our practice as deep as possible, need to practice from the inside out.
 As a teacher, it has become my passion to help people move in this direction as soon as possible.

 Every Qi Gong teacher and student begins by imitating the scrolls – practicing what we can see and understand.
-Eventually, if you are determined and willing to commit a few years of personal practice, you will ‘bleed into’, or pour your heart and soul into your practice and then it will become yours.
+Eventually, if you are determined and willing to commit to a few years/decades of personal practice, you will ‘bleed into’, or pour your heart and soul into your practice and then it will become yours.

 It has always been this way.

-This time ‘In the mountains and caves,’ as the expression goes, changed the nature of what I understood to be possible, at least experientially with practices like Qi Gong, Nei Gong, and Meditation.
+This time ‘In the mountains and caves,’ as the expression goes, changed the nature of what I understood to be possible, at least experientially with practices like Martial Arts, Qi Gong, Nei Gong, and Meditation.
 I decided to stay a lot longer…

 After a few months of living away from all stimulation and human contact, I was very comfortable with a future of living monastically.
 Perhaps I would become a respected martial arts teacher, or perhaps I would become a priest and live that life.
 I was 24 years old at the time, and honestly, I had very little life experience because I spent all of my spare time training.
 I left my hermit life behind with three specific intentions.
 To find an authentic Daoist teacher and lineage, to teach Martial Arts, and to become a Healer.

-A few short years later, I had completed my studies in Traditional Chinese medicine, began developing and teaching my own approach to the Combat side of Martial arts, and received the teachings of an Oral tradition of Lay-Daoism.
+A few short years later, I had completed my studies in Traditional Chinese medicine, began developing and teaching my own approach to the Combat side of Martial arts, and received the teachings of an Oral tradition of Lay Daoism.